Transfer Pricing in Uruguay

 - Net Transaction Margin Method.

-The taxpayer will choose the most appropriate method for the type of transaction performed.
+The taxpayer shall choose the most appropriate method for the type of transaction performed.

-Article 14 and 15 of Decree No. 556/009, states that taxpayers who are within the scope of the transfer pricing rules in Uruguay must submit a sworn statement and documentation of the transactions carried out with related parties; respectively.
+Articles 14 and 15 of Decree No. 056/009 state that taxpayers within the scope of the Transfer Pricing rules in Uruguay must file an Affidavit and a Documentation of the transactions carried out with related parties, respectively.

-Likewise, Law N°19484, enacted in 2017, establishes the obligation to submit Master File and Country by Country Report (Cbc Report), according to the guidelines set forth by Action 13 of the BEPS Plan.
+Law No. 19484, enacted in 2017, establishes the obligation to file the Master File and Country-by-Country Reports (Cbc Report), in accordance with the guidelines set forth in Action 13 of the BEPS Plan.

 Transfer Pricing Affidavit

-According to Article 14 of the Decree and Article 10 of Resolution No. 2,084/2009, taxpayers who carry out transactions with related parties must submit an informative sworn statement, in which these are recorded.
+Pursuant to Article 14 of the aforementioned Decree and Article 10 of Resolution No. 2,084/2009, taxpayers who carry out transactions with related parties must file an Informative Affidavit stating these transactions.

-Those who comply with any of the following conditions will be obliged to do so:
+Those who comply any of the following conditions shall be obligated to do so:

-- They have been notified by the DGI.
+- They have been notified by the RA (Revenue Agency).

-Such declaration shall be made by means of Form N°3001, and shall be filed with the Tax Administration until the ninth month, counted from the fiscal closing date, which shall depend on the last digit of the taxpayer’s RUC.
+Such Affidavit will be elaborated through Form N°3001, and must be filed to the Tax Administration up to the ninth month, counted from the fiscal closing date, which will depend on the last digit of the taxpayer’s TIN (Taxpayer’s Identification Number).

-Law 19484, enacted in 2017, modifies the transfer pricing regime in Uruguay, establishing new special affidavits.
+Law 19484, enacted in 2017, establishes amendments to the valuation rules in Uruguay, whereby new special affidavits are established.

-Thus, Article 46 of Title IV, of the 1996 Ordered Text, as amended by the above-mentioned law, states that taxable persons who are part of a Multinational Group must file the Master Report.
+Thus, Article 46 of Title IV of the 1996 Ordinance, as amended by the aforementioned law, states that conforming taxpayers of a Multinational Group must file the Master Report.

-A group of two or more entities resident in different jurisdictions that are linked, directly or indirectly, by the control of the same individuals or legal entities, by their participation in capital or by functional influence that allows them to have decision-making power, are considered as such.
+A group of two or more entities resident in different jurisdictions that are linked, directly or indirectly, by the control of the same natural or legal persons, by their capital participation or by functional influence that allows them to have decision-making power, are considered as such.

-The report shall contain at least the organizational structure of the Multinational Group, a description of the group’s business, an indication of the group’s intangible assets, financial activities between group entities, and the group’s financial and tax position.
+The report shall contain at least the organizational structure of the Multinational Group, a description of its business, an indication of the group’s intangible assets, financial activities among group entities and its financial and tax position.

 Country by Country Report

-The Country by Country Report will be subject to the taxpayer that is part of a Multinational Group of great economic importance, provided that the linkage assumption established as in the preceding paragraph is configured.
+The Country-by-Country Report will be subject to the taxpayer who is part of a high economic importance Multinational Group, provided that the established linkage case is configured as in the preceding paragraph.

-A Multinational Group of great economic dimension will be considered, according to Article 5 of Decree N°353/018, when its total consolidated income is equal or higher than 750,000,000 Euros or its equivalent in national currency.
+A Multinational Group of large economic dimension shall be as such considered, according to Article 5 of Decree No. 353/018, when its total consolidated revenues are equal to or exceed the 750,000,000 euros or its equivalent in local currency.

-It will be exempted from submitting this Report when it must be submitted by an entity of the Group resident in a country with which Uruguay has an agreement to exchange tax information.
+It shall be exempted from filing this Report when the same must be filed by a Group entity resident in a country with which Uruguay has an agreement to exchange tax information.

-As to the content of the report, it will indicate the identification of each one of the entities of the group, as well as the activities they carry out, consolidated gross income, distinguishing those obtained from related parties and independent parties, profit before tax, tax paid; among others.
+The content of the report will indicate the identification of each of the entities’ group, as well as the performed activities, consolidated gross income, discerning those obtained from related and independent entities, income before taxes, taxes paid, among others.

-Regarding the presentation period, as well as the Master Report, it must be submitted within 12 months following the closing of the fiscal year, in accordance with Article 9 of Decree No. 353/018.
+Regarding the filing deadline, as well as the Master Report, it must be filed within 12 months following the end of the fiscal year, in accordance with Article 9 of Decree No. 353/018.

-Article 10 of Resolution No. 2,084/2009 states that taxpayers who make transactions with related parties must submit a Transfer Pricing Study along with the informative affidavit.
+Article 10 of Resolution No. 2,084/2009 states that taxpayers who carry out transactions with related parties must file a Transfer Pricing Study along with the Informative Affidavit.

-For this purpose, the obligated subjects will be the same as those established for filing returns.
+For this purpose, the taxpayers will be the same as those established to file an Affidavit.

-The minimum content of the study is: identification of the taxpayer, activity of the taxpayer, risks, assets used, identification of related parties, detail of operations and methodology of analysis.
+The minimum content of this report includes identification of the taxpayer, the activity, risks, assets used, identification of related parties, details of the transactions and analysis methodology.

-The transfer pricing regime in Uruguay has specific sanctions related to the noncompliance with the obligations in this matter.
+The Transfer Pricing regime in Uruguay has specific sanctions related to non-compliance with Transfer Pricing obligations.

-This last article states that the fine will be up to one thousand times the maximum value of the fine for contravention, established in Article 95 of the Tax Code.
-This article, as amended by Decree No. 355/19, establishes a penalty for contravention that may range from $480 to $8,970.
+The latter article states that the fine will be up to one thousand times the maximum fine per violation established in Article 95 of the Tax Code.
+Said article, as amended by Decree No. 355/19, states a penalty per violation ranging from $480 to $8,970.